20 Waterfalls to Visit Across the UK

 11. Becky Falls, Dartmoor

-There’s plenty to do on a day out to Becky Falls including walking, a visit to the zoo and hands-on animal encounters.
-At the heart of the park though are the beautiful waterfalls, with the highest at 70ft tall.
+There’s plenty to do on a day out to Becky Falls, including walking, a visit to the zoo and hands-on animal encounters.
+At the heart of the park is yet another stunning UK waterfall, with the highest fall at 70ft tall.
 The boulder-strewn valley makes for a scenic walk on your way to visit the main falls, with plenty of smaller waterfalls along the way.

 Nearest campsite: 35-minute drive from California Cross Club Site*.